-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and certain provisions of the Measure L: Local Road First Transportation Funding Measure (the Measure L Program), issued by the Stanislaus Council of Governments acting as the Stanislaus County Transportation Authority, the governmental activities and major fund of the Measure L Fund of the City of Hughson (the Measure L Fund) as of and for the year ended June 30, 2021, the budgetary comparison statement for the special revenue fund and the related notes to the financial statements, and have issued our report thereon dated March 30, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and certain provisions of the Measure L: Local Road First Transportation Funding Measure (the Measure L Program), issued by the Stanislaus Council of Governments acting as the Stanislaus County Transportation Authority, the financial statements of the governmental activities and major fund of the Measure L Fund of the City of Hughson (the Measure L Fund) as of and for the year ended June 30, 2022, the budgetary comparison statement for the special revenue fund and the related notes to the financial statements, which collectively comprise the Measure L Fund's basic financial statements, and have issued our report thereon dated March 21, 2023.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Measure L Fund's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Measure L Fund's internal control.
+In planning and performing our audit of the financial statements, we considered the Measure L Fund's internal control over financial reporting (internal control) as a basis for designing the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Measure L Fund's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Measure L Fund's internal control.